couchbase/docker/generate/resources/couchbase-server/README.md

 This README will guide you through running Couchbase Server under Docker.

-[Couchbase Server](http://en.wikipedia.org/wiki/Couchbase_Server) is open-source, distributed (shared-nothing architecture) NoSQL document-oriented database and key-value store optimized for interactive applications.
+[Couchbase Server](http://en.wikipedia.org/wiki/Couchbase_Server) is an open-source, distributed (shared-nothing architecture) NoSQL document-oriented database and key-value store optimized for interactive applications.

 Licensing information is covered towards the end of this guide.